Updated April 2026 18 min read

 Key takeaways

-• The UK government has signalled support for plug-in solar, and a BSI product standard is expected July 2026.
+• The UK government has signalled support for plug-in solar, and the Interim Product Specification is in consultation until 30 June 2026.
 The full legal picture also depends on BS 1363 and BS 7671, which currently do not authorise plugging small generating equipment into a 13A wall socket.

 • EcoFlow STREAM 800W kits are available from around £499.
 The Stream Pro with battery starts around £979.
 Pricing is set by Amazon UK and changes frequently.